amychingyan/website/_projects/001-BabyBook.md

 *

 “What happens when a sense memory steals us away?
 Like a hole cut into a museum wall that pulls smells from the cafe downstairs into the gallery, Amy Ching-Yan Lam’s poems are a seduction of non-destination.
 What becomes of a sense memory who is also an ancestor?
 An ancestor never met, an ancestor-to-become, an ancestor to spend more time with.
 Baby Book‘s collective surrogacy undoes lineage for all our sakes.
-For the sake of death, for the sake of life, for heaven’s sake, praise this beautiful Baby Book.” — Park McArthur, artist
+For the sake of death, for the sake of life, for heaven’s sake, praise this beautiful Baby Book.” — Park McArthur]

 “I loved reading this book.
-Amy Ching-Yan Lam’s writing swims in the gravest sweetness, like a brain.” — Hannah Black, author of *Tuesday or September or the End*
+Amy Ching-Yan Lam’s writing swims in the gravest sweetness, like a brain.” — Hannah Black

+*

+Livestream of the Toronto launch for *Baby Book* on [drip-drop.tv](https://drip-drop.tv/index.html#babybooklaunch): with special guest Mei-mei Berssenbrugge, music by New Chance, video by Marvin Luvualu António, a conversation between myself and Fan Wu, and a sensitive field by Gunnar Floral.